 The mine/pit and lake sediments are being addressed separately.
-First, USEPA is currently working to develop a Proposed Plan for cleanup of the terrestrial mine site and the Herman Impoundment at the Sulphur Bank Mine.
-The Plan, due by late 2013, would include USEPA's preferred alternative to conduct a cleanup protective of human health and the environment.
-It will also summarize all of the options considered.
+First, USEPA is working to develop a Proposed Plan for cleanup of the terrestrial mine site and the Herman Impoundment at the Sulphur Bank Mine.
+The Plan will include USEPA's preferred alternative to conduct a cleanup protective of human health and the environment.
+It will also summarize all options considered.

-Second, USEPA will construct two test "caps" placing gravel and sand over mercury-contaminated sediments in Clear Lake near the mine in October 2012.
-These caps will be monitored for through 2015 to assess how well they could perform as a long-term cleanup solution to address mercury in sediments.
+Second, USEPA constructed two test "caps" placing gravel and sand over mercury-contaminated sediments in Clear Lake near the mine in October 2012.
+These caps will be monitored through 2015 to assess how well they could perform as a long-term cleanup solution to address mercury in sediments.

-- Greg Reller, Burleson Consulting - Gary Riley, USEPA, 415-972-3003
+- Greg Reller, Burleson Consulting - Gary Riley, USEPA, 415-972-3003, riley.gary@epa.gov - Karola Kennedy, Environmental Coordinator, Elem Indian Colony - Janis Cooke, Regional Water Board